 Faculty and Staff

-- Mines will begin Fall 2020 classes as scheduled on August 24 with social distancing and other safety requirements in place in classrooms, laboratories, offices and common areas.
+- Mines began Fall 2020 classes August 24 with social distancing and other safety requirements in place in classrooms, laboratories, offices and common areas.

-- Most Mines faculty and staff will continue to work remotely throughout the summer.
-Directors and supervisors will determine which individuals and offices may need to report to campus and when.
-Some offices will resume on-campus operations to support Summer II courses and as preparations for the fall semester continue.
+- Many Mines faculty and staff will continue to work remotely, while others are on campus.
+Directors and supervisors will determine which individuals and offices may need to report to campus and when in support of Fall 2020 classes.

 - All employees reporting to campus or a Mines facility must comply with all required procedures for reporting to work, including daily self-screenings.